Tap-Payments/TapGooglePayKit/README.md

     <th colspan=1>Type</th>
       <tr>
    	 <td> environment  </td>
-   	 <td> The Google Pay environment to target.Note: in the "TEST" environment, fake payment credentials are returned.
+   	 <td> The Google Pay™ environment to target.Note: in the "TEST" environment, fake payment credentials are returned.
       In order to use the "PRODUCTION" environment, your App must be registered with Google Pay.
 This can be done through the Google Pay Business Console.
      </td>
     </tr>
       <tr>
 	 <td> authentication </td>
 	 <td> Fields supported to authenticate a card transaction.
-PAN_ONLY: This authentication method is associated with payment cards stored on file with the user's Google Account.
+      1. PAN_ONLY: This authentication method is associated with payment cards stored on file with the user's Google Account.
 Returned payment data includes personal account number (PAN) with the expiration month and the expiration year.
-CRYPTOGRAM_3DS: This authentication method is associated with cards stored as Android device tokens.
+      2. CRYPTOGRAM_3DS: This authentication method is associated with cards stored as Android device tokens.
 Returned payment data includes a 3-D Secure (3DS) cryptogram generated on the device. </td>
     </tr>
     <tr>
 	 <td> supportedNetworks </td>
-	 <td> One or more card networks that you support, also supported by the Google Pay API.
+	 <td> One or more card networks that you support, also supported by the Google Pay™ API.
       AMEX ,DISCOVER ,INTERAC ,JCB ,MASTERCARD ,VISA</td>
     </tr>
     <tr>